webplatform/docs/html/elements/video/index.md

 {{Page_Title}}
 {{Flags
 |State=In Progress
+|Editorial notes=Rewrite main content

-|Editorial notes=Needs information on codec support.
-Add more example.
+Needs information on codec support.
+Add more examples.
 |Checked_Out=No
 |Content=Incomplete, Examples Needed
 }}
-{{Standardization_Status|W3C Candidate Recommendation}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The <code>video</code> tag allows a developer to embed a video in a document.
-It is new to HTML5.
-Different browsers have various format support}}
+{{Summary_Section|The <code>video</code> tag represents an embedded video}}
 {{Markup_Element
 |DOM_interface=dom/HTMLVideoElement
+|Tag_omissions=Closing tag required
+|CSS_display=inline
+|Content=== HTML Attributes ==

+* <code>autoplay</code> =  "autoplay" or "" (empty string) or empty<br />Instructs the UA to automatically begin playback of the video as soon as it can do so without stopping.
+* <code>preload</code> = "none" or "metadata" or "auto" or "" (empty string) or empty <br />Represents a hint to the UA about whether optimistic downloading of the video itself or its metadata is considered worthwhile.
+** "none": Hints to the UA that the user is not expected to need the video, or that minimizing unnecessary traffic is desirable.
+** "metadata": Hints to the UA that the user is not expected to need the video, but that fetching its metadata (dimensions, first frame, track list, duration, and so on) is desirable.
+** "auto": Hints to the UA that optimistically downloading the entire video is considered desirable.<br />Specifying the empty string is equivalent to specifying the value "auto".
+* <code>controls</code> = "controls" or "" (empty string) or empty<br />Instructs the UA to expose a user interface for controlling playback of the video.
+* <code>loop</code> = "loop" or "" (empty string) or empty<br />Instructs the UA to seek back to the start of the video upon reaching the end.
+* <code>poster</code> = URL potentially surrounded by spaces<br />The address of an image file for the UA to show while no video data is available.
+* <code>height</code> = non-negative integer<br />The height of the video, in CSS pixels.
+* <code>width</code> = non-negative integer<br />The width of the video, in CSS pixels.
+* <code>muted</code> = "muted" or "" (empty string) or empty<br />Represents the default state of the audio channel of the video, potentially overriding user preferences.
+* <code>mediagroup</code> = string<br />Instructs the UA to link multiple videos and/or audio streams together.
+* <code>src</code> = URL potentially surrounded by spaces<br />The URL for the video.

-|Content=== Native video playback without plugins ==
+== Native video playback without plugins ==

-Browsers that support HTML5 video will play the media without the need for external plugins.
-We no longer need to have Flash installed in order to play video on browsers that support HTML5 video.
+Browsers that support HTML5 video will play the media without the need for external plugins

 The video formats is made up by a <code>video stream</code> + <code>audio stream.</code>

-The three main formats for HTML5 video are: MP4, WebM and OGG Vorbis.
+The three common formats for HTML5 video are: MP4, WebM and OGG Vorbis.

 <pre>
 .mp4 = H.264 + AAC